 The Preset key restores the FieldFox measurement settings to a known condition.
-You can preset the entire instrument, or just the current Mode (CAT, Power Meter, NA.)
+You can preset the entire instrument, or just the current Mode (CAT, SA, and so forth).

-When Preset, the FieldFox becomes CalReady at the test ports.
-Learn more on page 63.
+When Preset, the FieldFox CalReady calibration is recalled for use in CAT and NA Modes.
+Learn more on page 64.

-The following settings always survive Preset and/or Mode Preset:
+In addition to all Preference settings, the following settings always survive Preset and Mode Preset:

-- External Reference state (page 139);
+- External Reference state (page 199)

+- SA Units (page 84)

+- SA Correction states (page 87)

+- VVM Display Resolution (page 161)

-- Marker Peak Excursion and Threshold (page 117).
+- Marker Peak Excursion and Threshold (page 174)

-- VVM Display Resolution (page 104).

-- Volume Control